sagemath/trac_to_gh/Issue 7847.md

 # Issue 7847: Emptying the trash in Firefox 3.5.6 displays a "Forbidden  No referer found.
 Forbidden." page

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7847

 Original creator: mpatel